 Check the Dual Credit Course List to see if the post-secondary course is listed.
 If it is not, then a student proposal should be developed and approved prior to beginning the work to ensure rigour.
 All post-secondary courses are not created equal (e.g., they vary in hours).
-(Please contact the Office of the Registrar for more information.)
-Effective August 1, 2019, all special project proposals are to be submitted with Form 8.1 Secondary Level Non-Academic Courses - New Mark Addition for Special Project credit recognition.
+Please contact the Office of the Registrar for more information.
+All special project proposals are to be submitted with Form 8.1 Secondary Level Non-Academic Courses - New Mark Addition for Special Project credit recognition.

-10. Can Special Project Credits 10, 20 and 30 be all attained using the same project?
+10. Can Special Project Credits 10, 20 and 30 all be attained using the same project?